gpakosz/.tmux/README.md

 ![Weather information from wttr.in](https://user-images.githubusercontent.com/553208/52175490-07797c00-27a5-11e9-9fb6-42eec4fe4188.png)

 [wttr.in]: https://github.com/chubin/wttr.in#one-line-output

+💡 You can also define your own custom variables.
+See the sample `.tmux.conf.local` file for instructions.

 Finally, remember `tmux_conf_theme_status_left` and `tmux_conf_theme_status_right` end up being given to tmux as `status-left` and